Skip To Main Content

 • Berkeley Lake Elementary School (BLES) is a "No Place for Hate" school.
 Students engage in lessons throughout the year and participate in three school-wide projects.

-• During the 23-24 school year, BLES focused on student and staff well-being by implementing schoolwide restorative practices and community circles and targeted small group support by our school counselors.
+• During the 24-25 school year, BLES focused on student and staff well-being by implementing schoolwide restorative practices and community circles and targeted small group support by our school counselors.

 • The Parent-Teacher Organization (PTO) sponsored in-house field trips for all grade levels.
-Additionally, they hosted October's Bear Scare event, the Spring Family Dance, and BINGO Night.
+Additionally, they hosted October's Bear Scare event, the February Family Dance, and BINGO Night.
 The PTO also partnered with the school for the annual Candlelight Luncheon and the 5th-grade celebration and ceremonies.

 • Children, ages birth to 5 years, from our school's surrounding community are offered the opportunity to participate in our Play 2 Learn program.
 Classes are offered twice a week.